con-fucius/zero-knowledge-asp-attestation/README.md

 This PoC project demonstrates a framework for Association Set Providers (ASPs) in a Privacy Pools-like ecosystem to generate Zero-Knowledge Proofs attesting to the integrity of their exclusion set commitments.
 Users can then potentially aggregate these attestations.

 **Disclaimer:** This is a demonstration project intended for educational purposes.
-The ZK circuits are simplified, it lacks robust error handling, and it has not undergone security audits. **DO NOT USE IN PRODUCTION.**
+The ZK circuits are simplified, it lacks robust error handling, and it has not undergone security audits.

 ## Architecture Overview